Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

-A generic device was modeled in COMSOL Multiphysics (see Methods) to investigate power scaling relative to the tested geometry with W$_0$ = 2 \text{\textmu m} and L$_0$ = 3 \text{\textmu m}.
-The simulation of the standard device (W$_0$, L$_0$) returns a P$_{TH}$ close to 17 \text{\textmu W}, in good agreement with the average of the experimentally measured data.
-Furthermore, sub-5 $\mu $W values can be achieved by moderately scaling W or L (Fig. \ref{fig:COMSOL}c in Supplementary Information).
+A generic device was modeled in COMSOL Multiphysics to investigate power scaling relative to the tested geometry with W$_0$ = 2 \textmu m and L$_0$ = 3 \textmu m (see Methods).
+The finite-element modeling (FEM) simulation returns a $P_{TH}$ close to 17~\textmu W, in agreement with the average of the experimentally measured data.
+Notably, the model predicts sub-5~\textmu W power consumption through moderate scaling of W or L (Supporting Information).
 In these simulations, only the device active area was varied, while its thickness was not scaled.
-Indeed, excessively thin film are more prone to electroforming, thus device failure in-operation, compared to thicker layers with comparable on/off resistance ratio (${\frac{R_{20 °C}}{R_{95°C}}}$)~\cite{conti2026electroforming}.
-In our nanosheet devices, the on/off is on the order of tens, which is sufficient to ensure clear separation between the two-states and reduce the risk of breakdown, further aided by the presence of the residual layer.
+Indeed, excessively thin film are more prone to electroforming, thus device failure in-operation, compared to thicker layers with comparable on/off resistance ratio ($\frac{R_{20^\circ C}}{R_{95^\circ C}}$)~\cite{conti2026electroforming}.
+In our nanosheet devices, the on/off resistance ratio is on the order of tens, which is sufficient to ensure clear separation between the two conductance states and reduce the risk of electrical breakdown.